dnl-data/recipe_etl_pipeline/README.md

 This small project focuses on an ETL (Extract, Transform, Load) pipeline that pulls data from an API, performs extensive cleaning on a complex and messy dataset, and loads the results into a SQL-based data warehouse.
 Tackling the cleaning step was a real challenge and an essential part of making the data usable — a task I was proud to complete.

 ## Technologies Used
-* **Python/Pandas -** for data manipulation and transformation.
+**Python/Pandas -** for data manipulation and transformation.

-* **PostgreSQL -** for relational data storage
+**PostgreSQL -** for relational data storage

 ## Project Scope
-### 1️⃣ ETL
+### 1️⃣ EXTRACT
-**Extract**
+* **API Integration:** Extract data from Recipe API (https://www.themealdb.com/api.php) in JSON format.

-Data is pulled from an Recipe API (https://www.themealdb.com/api.php) | json to dataframe
+* **Data Loading:** Convert JSON response to pandas DataFrame for processing.

-**Transform**
+### 2️⃣ TRANSFORM

-Cleaning: Removing irrelevant columns, renaming columns and lowering cases.
+* Data Cleaning: Remove irrelevant columns, rename columns, and standardize case formatting.

-Normalization: Standardizing ingredient names (e.g., "sugar" to "granulated sugar") & Creating separate tables to maintain a normalized database structure.
+● Normalization: Standardize ingredient names (e.g., "sugar" to "granulated sugar") and create separate tables to maintain normalized database structure.

-Data Conversion: Creating new columns based on a column.
+● Data Conversion: Create new columns based on existing data to enhance analytical capabilities.

 **Load**